-- Paper 1 Pure Mathematics 1 2 hour paper 33% - Paper 2 Pure Mathematics 2 2 hour paper 33% - Paper 3 Statistics and Mechanics 2 hour paper 33% - NB: the Mathematics A-level will be reformed for September 2017.
-The biggest reform is that students must Statistics and Mechanics as well as Pure Mathematics, regardless of the exam board.
+- > Paper 1 Pure Mathematics 1 2 hour paper 33% - Paper 2 Pure Mathematics 2 2 hour paper 33% - Paper 3 Statistics and Mechanics 2 hour paper 33% - > This Mathematics course is a 2-year linear course.

 - Teacher-led lessons, to provide essential knowledge and to develop the Mathematical skills needed. - > Problem-solving lessons, where a variety of different problems are tackled. - Using past exam questions to provide essential practice and to develop exam technique. - > There is a strong emphasis on independent learning: at least 7.5 hours is per week.